deadlyvipers/dojo_rules/introduction.md

-On my way to becoming a GitHub Master
+On my way to becoming a GitHub Master.

 My favorite Code School path in your introduction?
 Git!